-James North-Hearn, the CEO of Foundation 9 commented “Having been one of the original founders of Sumo Digital, I am pleased to see the business has secured the right backing to allow it to continue its growth trajectory.
-GP Bullhound has been extremely helpful every step of the way, utilizing their global team and network of relationships while showing total dedication throughout the process”.
+James North-Hearn, the CEO of Foundation 9, commented “Having been one of the original founders of Sumo Digital, I am pleased to see the business has secured the right backing to allow it to continue its growth trajectory.
+GP Bullhound has been extremely helpful every step of the way, utilizing its global team and network of relationships while showing total dedication throughout the process.”

-Raphael Galante, CEO, Digital Bros added: “We are delighted to welcome the Pipeworks team to the Group, we feel their addition brings to the Group strong technological capabilities, greater operational flexibility and an improvement in quality and timings on individual projects”.
+Raphael Galante, CEO of Digital Bros, added: “We are delighted to welcome the Pipeworks team to the Group, we feel the addition brings to the Group strong technological capabilities, greater operational flexibility and an improvement in quality and timings on individual projects.”

 This represents the completion of GP Bullhound’s 27th and 28th transactions in 2014.

 For inquiries please contact: Alec Dafferner, Partner, firstname.lastname@example.org, or Hugh Campbell, Managing Partner, email@example.com